Master-Gamer-glitch/Messages-Sniper/README.md

 # Messages-Sniper
-Snipes Messages That Are Deleted In Discord
+Code To Snipe/Retain Deleted Messages In Discord!

+#Find Me On Discord: